laanwj/etna_viv/README.md

 Project Etnaviv is an attempt to make an open source user-space driver for the Vivante GCxxx series of embedded GPUs.

-Vivante GCxxx hardware is used in many embedded devices such as tablets.

 The current state of the project is experimental.
 It is currently only of use to developers interested in helping develop open source drivers for the hardware, reverse engineering, or in interfacing with GPU hardware directly.
 It is NOT usable as a driver for end users.